MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-install-on-linux.md

 If any of the following cases exist, update your firewall manually:

--   Whenever you use **non-default port numbers** for communications between DeployR and its dependencies, add those port numbers instead of those in the table above.
+-   Whenever you use **non-default port numbers** for communications between DeployR and its dependencies, add those port numbers instead of the port numbers in the table preceding.

 -   If connecting to a **remote PostgreSQL database**, be sure to open port 5432 to the public IP of the DeployR server.